fcortesbio/make-all-repo-private/README.md

 - Lists all public repositories under your GitHub account.

-- Asks for final confirmation before making changes.
+- Prompts for confirmation before proceeding.

-- Converts each one to private, one by one.
+- Converts each listed repo to **private**, one by one.

 ## ⚠️ Irreversible Consequences

-Please read before running:
+Read this **before running** the script:

 - ⭐ **Stars and watchers will be permanently lost**.